Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Results

-Figure~\ref{PDFs1} and \ref{PDFs2} display the posteriors for all parameters for Antlia~2, Bo\"otes~I, Canes Venatici~I, Coma~Berenices, Crater~2, Eridanus~II, Segue~1, and Willman~1 as the representative satellites, which have the largest kinematics samples among our sample in this work.
-The results of other satellites are similar to these or are wider distributed in each parameter range.
-The contours in these figures show 68\%, 95\%, and 97\% credible intervals.
-The vertical lines in each histogram also depict the median and 68\% credible upper and lower limits.
+Figures~\ref{PDFs1} and \ref{PDFs2} display the posteriors for all parameters for Antlia~2, Bo\"otes~I, Canes Venatici~I, Coma~Berenices, Crater~2, Eridanus~II, Segue~1, and Willman~1 as the representative satellites, which have the largest samples among our studied dwarfs.
+The results for other satellites are similar to these or are wider distributed in each parameter range.
+The contours in these figures show 68\%, 95\%, and 97\% confidence intervals.
+The vertical lines in each histogram also depict the median and 68\% confidence upper and lower limits.
 According to the maps, the parameters $Q, \alpha, \beta$, and $i$ are widely distributed in these parameter ranges, due to an insufficient number of spectroscopic data.
 It is confirmed that $b_\mathrm{halo}$-$\rho_0$ and $Q$-$\beta_z$ are clearly degenerate.
-These results have already known and been discussed in several previous papers~\citep[e.g.,][]{2008gady.book.....B,2008MNRAS.390...71C,2015ApJ...801...74G,2015ApJ...810...22H,2020ApJ...904...45H}.
-The inner slope parameter of a dark matter density profile $\gamma$ also shows a wide spread within its prior range.
-Nonetheless, several UFDs~(Eridanus II, Segue~1, and Willman~1) favor cusped dark matter density profiles.
+These results have already known and been discussed in several previous articles~\citep[e.g.,][]{2008gady.book.....B,2008MNRAS.390...71C,2015ApJ...801...74G,2015ApJ...810...22H,2020ApJ...904...45H}.
+The inner slope parameter of the dark matter density profile $\gamma$ also shows a wide spread within its prior range.
+Furthermore, the inner slope appears to be uncorrelated with the other two DM density profile parameters $\alpha$ and $\beta$, hence there is no need to fix $\alpha$ and/or $\beta$.
+Nonetheless, several UFDs~(Eridanus II, Segue~1, and Willman~1) favor cuspy dark matter density profiles.
 We discuss this further in the next section.